boolyes1/boolyes1.github.io/_pages/about.md

 A New Anomaly Detection via the Multiple Instance Learning for Sequence Data with Application to the Credit Card Delinquency Risk Control.
 Zhenguo Gao, **Yihao Bu**, Xiaoxun Li, and Xiaoning Kang*.
 Statistical Theory and Related Fields TSTF.

-Diffusion Model Sampling Mechanism: Transient Chaotic Dynamics Perspective. **Yihao Bu**, Dan Lian, Zhenguo Gao*.
-Under Review.
+A Favorable Regime Between ODE and SDE for Few-Step Diffusion Sampling. **Yihao Bu**, Dan Lian, Zhenguo Gao*.
+Nips2026 Poster.